jacobsimpson/jt/cookbook.md

 ### Type system

 `jt` recognizes a few different types.
-Integer, reals, strings, dates and regular expressions.
+Integers, reals, strings, dates and regular expressions.
 Values that are read from data input have no type (they are the `any` type).
 Input values will be coerced to match the type they are compared again.
 If they can not be coerced, the match is always false.